On the topological generation of exceptional groups by unipotent elements: Preliminaries

 Let $G$ be a simple algebraic group of exceptional type and let $\mathcal{M}$ be a set of representatives of the conjugacy classes of closed positive dimensional maximal subgroups of $G$.
 We may write

 where the subgroups in $\mathcal{P}$ are parabolic and those in $\mathcal{R}$ are reductive (and possibly disconnected).
 Recall that the conjugacy classes of maximal parabolic subgroups are parameterised by the nodes in the Dynkin diagram of $G$; we will use $P_i$ for a maximal parabolic subgroup corresponding to the $i$-th node in the Dynkin diagram (throughout this paper, we adopt the standard labelling of Dynkin diagrams as in \cite{Bou}).
-The classification of the subgroups in $\mathcal{R}$ was completed by Liebeck and Seitz in \cite{LS04}, noting that an additional conjugacy class of maximal subgroups of type $F_4$ arises when $(G,p) = (E_8,3)$; see \cite{CST}.
+The classification of the subgroups in $\mathcal{R}$ was completed by Liebeck and Seitz in \cite{LS04}, modulo the existence of an additional conjugacy class of maximal subgroups of type $F_4$ when $(G,p) = (E_8,3)$; see \cite{CST}.
 The subgroups in $\mathcal{R}$ are recorded in Table \ref{tab:max}.

 \begin{rem} In Table \ref{tab:max} we use the notation $\tilde{L}$ to denote a simple factor $L$ of $H^0$ which is generated by short root subgroups of $G$.
-In addition, if $G = E_r$ then $T$ is a maximal torus of $G$ and $W = N_G(T)/T$ is the Weyl group, where $W$ is isomorphic to ${\rm PGSp}_4(3)$, $2 \times {\rm Sp}_6(2)$ and $2.{\rm O}_{8}^{+}(2)$ for $r = 6,7$ and $8$, respectively. \end{rem}
+In addition, if $G = E_r$ then $T$ is a maximal torus of $G$ and $W = N_G(T)/T$ is the Weyl group, where $W$ is isomorphic to ${\rm PGSp}_4(3) = {\rm PSp}_4(3).2$, $2 \times {\rm Sp}_6(2)$ and $2.{\rm O}_{8}^{+}(2) = 2.\O_{8}^{+}(2).2$ for $r = 6,7$ and $8$, respectively. \end{rem}

 The following result on the maximal overgroups of long root elements will be useful later.
 Recall that the long root elements comprise the class labelled $A_1$ in \cite[Tables 22.2.1-5]{LS_book}.

 \begin{thm} Let $H \in \mathcal{R}$.
 Then $H$ contains a long root element of $G$ only if $H \in \mathcal{L}$, where $\mathcal{L}$ is defined in Table \ref{tab:long}. \end{thm}